Mohin-Uddin-Mishrat/fresh-harvest/README.md

 # Project Overview
-Health Harvest is a modern web application built with Next.js, React, and Redux Toolkit for managing health-related data and products.
+Health Harvest is a modern web application built with Next.js, React, and Redux Toolkit, RTK query for managing health-related data and products.

 # Technology Stack
 Framework: Next.js 15.5.4